Skip to main content

 Other Cloud Autodiscoveries

-For all cloud discovery jobs, navigate to Discovery > Cloud and click the Create button.
+This page covers how to set up discovery jobs for these additional cloud platforms.
+For all cloud discovery jobs, navigate to Discovery > Cloud and click Create.
+Select a cloud platform from the Type dropdown:

 Cloud autodiscovery typesCloud autodiscovery types